 Some of my posts contain affiliate links for your convenience.
 Click here to read my full disclosure.

 Many of you have asked if I pull my dahlias and store them during the winter.
 I did dig them out of the ground one year, but it was a lot of work.
 Because the winters in the PNW are so mild, I’ve decided to keep them right where they are.
-I do add a 3-inch layer of mulch or mowed up leaves on top of the plant for protection through the winter.
-In April, I will dig them up and split them for the season.
+I do add a 3-inch layer of mulch or mowed-up leaves on top of the plant for protection through the winter.
+In April, I will dig up the dahlia tubers and split them for the season.

 Late Summer Sunflowers

 My containers are still looking good.
 I am in love with this whiskey barrel we found several months ago at a local flea market.
-I need to find more of these!
+I love using thrift store finds as flower containers for the garden!

 October is when I transplant all the geraniums that are now planted in containers and window boxes, to individual 4X4″ pots.
-They will overwinter in the greenhouse.
-Then in the spring I will start new plants from cuttings.
+They will overwinter my geraniums in the greenhouse.
+Then in the spring, I will start new plants from cuttings.
 This process saves me hundreds of $$$ a year!

 Dividing Your Perennials